-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Sunrise Police Pension Plan for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2009.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Sunrise Police Pension Plan for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2010.
+This was the fifth consecutive year that the Plan has achieved this prestigious award.